frcdesign/FRCDesign.org/docs/learning-course/stage1/1E/exercise4.md

         <source src="/img/learning-course/stage1e/telescope/a4.webm" type="video/webm">
         Your browser does not support the video tag.
       </video>
       <figcaption>4.
 Use two <code>Slider</code> mates to constrain the inner stage.
 By using two slider mates, one for the bottom and one for the top, the inner stage motion constraint is parametric to length changes in the base stage.
-We do not explicitly specify a travel length. </figcaption>
+We do not need to explicitly specify a travel length. </figcaption>
     </figure>
   </div>